ocaml/dune/doc/papers/ocaml-2021/memo.md

 performance on large-scale code bases.
 The requirements that come from the build systems domain make Memo an interesting point in the design space of incremental computation libraries.
-In particular, Memo needs to cope with concurrency, dependency cycles, non-determinism, and scale to computation graphs comprising millions of nodes.
+In particular, Memo needs to cope with concurrency, dynamic dependencies, dependency cycles, non-determinism, and scale to computation graphs comprising millions of nodes.

 ## Introduction